Lee de Forest: American De Forest Wireless Telegraph Company

-Despite this setback, de Forest remained in the New York City area, in order to raise interest in his ideas and capital to replace the small working companies that had been formed to promote his work thus far.
-In January 1902 he met a promoter, Abraham White, who would become de Forest's main sponsor for the next five years.
-White envisioned bold and expansive plans that enticed the inventor—however, he was also dishonest and much of the new enterprise would be built on wild exaggeration and stock fraud.
-To back de Forest's efforts, White incorporated the American DeForest Wireless Telegraph Company, with himself as the company's president, and de Forest the Scientific Director.
+Despite this setback, de Forest remained in the New York City area to raise interest in his ideas and capital to replace the small working companies that had been formed to promote his work thus far.
+In January 1902, he met a promoter, Abraham White, who would become de Forest's main sponsor for the next five years.
+White envisioned bold and expansive plans that enticed the inventor; however, he was also dishonest and much of the new enterprise would be built on wild exaggeration and stock fraud.
+To back de Forest's efforts, White incorporated the American DeForest Wireless Telegraph Company, with himself as the company's president and de Forest the scientific director.
 The company claimed as its goal the development of "world-wide wireless".

-The original "responder" receiver (also known as the "goo anti-coherer") proved to be too crude to be commercialized, and de Forest struggled to develop a non-infringing device for receiving radio signals.
+The original "responder" receiver (also known as the "goo anti-coherer") proved to be too crude to be commercialized, and de Forest struggled to develop a noninfringing device for receiving radio signals.
 In 1903, Reginald Fessenden demonstrated an electrolytic detector, and de Forest developed a variation, which he called the "spade detector", claiming it did not infringe on Fessenden's patents.
 Fessenden, and the U.S. courts, did not agree, and court injunctions enjoined American De Forest from using the device.

-Meanwhile, White set in motion a series of highly visible promotions for American DeForest: "Wireless Auto No.1" was positioned on Wall Street to "send stock quotes" using an unmuffled spark transmitter to loudly draw the attention of potential investors, in early 1904 two stations were established at Wei-hai-Wei on the Chinese mainland and aboard the Chinese steamer SS Haimun, which allowed war correspondent Captain Lionel James of The Times of London to report on the brewing Russo-Japanese War, and later that year a tower, with "DEFOREST" arrayed in lights, was erected on the grounds of the Louisiana Purchase Exposition in Saint Louis, Missouri, where the company won a gold medal for its radiotelegraph demonstrations.
-(Marconi withdrew from the Exposition when he learned de Forest would be there).
+Meanwhile, White set in motion a series of highly visible promotions for American DeForest: "Wireless Auto No.1" was positioned on Wall Street to "send stock quotes" using an unmuffled spark transmitter to loudly draw the attention of potential investors; in early 1904 two stations were established at Wei-hai-Wei on the Chinese mainland and aboard the Chinese steamer SS Haimun, which allowed war correspondent Captain Lionel James of The Times of London to report on the brewing Russo-Japanese War, and later that year, a tower, with "DEFOREST" arrayed in lights, was erected on the grounds of the Louisiana Purchase Exposition in Saint Louis, Missouri, where the company won a gold medal for its radiotelegraph demonstrations.
+(Marconi withdrew from the exposition when he learned de Forest would be there).